klapo/BayesianGLM_stability/README.md

 ## stability

 I take advantage of DTS's unique ability to describe the vertical gradient temperature.
-Stability ($\frac{dT}{d\ln{z}}$) is estimated for the first time using DTS (`bayesian-GLM_estimate-dTdz.ipynb`).
+Stability is estimated for the first time using DTS (`bayesian-GLM_estimate-dTdz.ipynb`).

+After deriving stability it is evaluated (`evaluate_dTdlnz.ipynb`).
 When combined with a Bayesian Generalized Linear Model stability appears to be better described than when using point observations and/or traditional linear fitting methods.

-After deriving stability it is evaluated (`evaluate_dTdlnz.ipynb`), the CSAT and DTS air temperature biases are investigated (`evaluate_dTdlnz.ipynb`), the factors that control stability are investigated using PCA (`investigate_dTdlnz.ipynb`), and the implication these novel estimates of stability on theory are investigated (`similarity-theory_dTdlnz.ipynb`).
+The CSAT and DTS air temperature biases are investigated (`evaluate_dTdlnz.ipynb`), the factors that control stability (`investigate_dTdlnz.ipynb`), and the implication these novel estimates of stability on theory are investigated (`similarity-theory_dTdlnz.ipynb`) are all investigated using PCA.